knutsp/core-ticket-55942/README.md

 If successful and ( $type did not already exist or have expplicit $type given), add or update an extra meta_key, with a prefixed $meta_key as "_meta_type_$meta_key" with the value of $type.

-In other words: To change the stoed type of a meta_key that already exists, explcit type must be used, implicit type will only be added if type did not exists
+In other words: To change the stored type of a meta_key that already exists, explcit type must be used, implicit type will only be added if type did not exists

+# get_metadata
+(todo)